honux77/ubox-msx/docs/tools.md

 cover an area, for example a moving platform.
 The example game doesn't use this property.

-The entities are encoded a stream that ends with the byte `0xff` as terminator.
+The entities are encoded as a stream that ends with the byte `0xff` as terminator.

 Refer to the example game and `init_map_entities()` in `game.c` for a full example.